raspberrypilearning/kids-ruby-quiz/README.md

-# Kids Ruby Quiz Game
+# Kids Ruby quiz game

-Make your own quiz game with Kids Ruby and your Raspberry Pi
+Make your own quiz game with Kids Ruby and your Raspberry Pi.

-##Requirements
+## Requirements

 As well as a Raspberry Pi with an SD card loaded with Raspbian, you'll also need:

-###Hardware
+### Hardware

 - Keyboard
 - Mouse
 - Screen

-###Software
+### Software

 - A copy of Kids Ruby

-See more information on checking you have these packages installed, and how to install them on the [software installation](software.md) page.
+For more information on checking you have these packages installed, and how to install them, see the [software installation](software.md) page.

 ## Steps

-1. Introduction.
-Welcoming the Player
+1. Introduction, welcoming the player
-1. Asking Questions and Working With User Input
+1. Asking questions and working with user input
-1. Game Over and Final Score
+1. Game over and final score

 ## Worksheet & included files

-The worksheet for the project contains all of the instructions necessary to complete this project
+The worksheet for the project contains all of the instructions necessary to complete this project.

 - [The worksheet](worksheet.md)